morpht/convivial_decision_flow/README.md

-# Decision Tree
+# Convivial Decision Flow

-A JavaScript library for creating interactive decision trees.
+A JavaScript library for creating interactive convivial decision flows.

 ## Overview

-The Decision Tree library allows you to create dynamic, interactive decision trees on your web pages.
+The Convivial Decision Flow library allows you to create dynamic, interactive convivial decision flows on your web pages.
 Users can navigate through a series of steps based on their choices, with the ability to store progress and display summaries of their selections.

 ## Features